-Case #3: Add Date
+Case #3: August 2021

 Applicants are required to complete a criminal history background check as a condition of licensure.
-The applicant submitting the application for licensure and completed the required background check.
+The applicant submitted the application for licensure and completed the required background check.
 Pursuant to Section 11105.2 of the California Penal Code (PEN), the DOJ reported that the applicant had been arrested and charged with: